baalaan/dockerhub-autobuild/ARGvsFROMvsRUN/README.md

 The first instruction alone creates a 3xlayers from the ubuntu:trusty Docker image.

-The second nstruction uses concatenate to print the contents of /proc/version file and pushes this value to a new file called image_version.
+The second instruction uses concatenate to print the contents of /proc/version file and pushes this value to a new file called image_version.
 This creates another layer.

 The third instruction uses echo command to append some text at the bottom of the already created image_version file.
 This creates another layer.
 Our image will end up with 5 layers.
 We could reduce the number of layers by modifying the Dockerfile to